 By assessing deployment time/speed, you measure how much time it takes to roll out deployments once they are approved.
 The faster deployments are, the bigger the frequency, which means the two metrics impact one another.

-While deployment time/speed is an essential KPI, DevOps teams should understand that it isn’t everything.
+While deployment time/speed is an essential key performance indicator, DevOps teams should understand that it isn’t everything.
 Targeting a short deployment time without focusing on accuracy is pointless because such a situation might generate high failure rates.

 Several tools, like Jenkins and CircleCl, tools enable you to improve deployment speed.
 Waydev integrates with both to gather data from the CI/CD pipelines and analyzes it without requiring manual input.